guiand888/ansible-vault-bitwarden/README.md

 Simple `bash` script facilitating the use of Bitwarden CLI to key-in `ansible-vault` passwords.

-Easily rids of 2 drawbacks of `ansible-vault`:
+Easily rids of multiple drawbacks of `ansible-vault`:
 - Repetitive password prompts
-- Passwords *hanging around your filesystem* in plaintext password files
+- Passwords *hanging around your filesystem* in plaintext vault password files
+- Editing vault-encrypted files - for instance, directly in VS Code - "on the fly", without password prompt and without decrypting them

 ![ansible-vault-bw-demo](ansible-vault-bw-demo.gif)